MichaelMichaelsen/drpodcast/README.md

 --------------------------------------------------

 ```
-The script will create a subdirectory named pdcasts and for each podcast group create a directory in the directory podcast.
+The script will create a subdirectory named podcasts and for each podcast group create a directory in the directory podcast.
 If a podcast already has been downloaded it will not be downloaded again.

 ## Todo